swarajd/code-analysis-guide/chapter1/integers-and-operators/operators/binary-operators.md

 ### Multiplication

-Multiplication holds the same edge cases as addition, but it's multiplication, so for this section you don't need to worry too much about edge cases as they've been covered already.
+Multiplication holds the same edge cases as addition.

 ### Division